-Bloomberg School Timeline
+Bloomberg School Through the Years

 From its June 13, 1916, birth as the world's first independent degree-granting school of public health, the Bloomberg School has made history with trailblazing research, education, and practice.